How pollution affects your skin — and how to repair the damage

 The effect of pollution on skin

 Our skin acts as a barrier against contamination, keeping harmful substances out of our bodies.
 It comes under attack every single day from pollutants in the air, as well as UV light, germs, bacteria, and temperature changes.
-Our bodies are under attack 24/7 and our skin is always on the front line.
+Our bodies are under attack 24/7 and our skin is on the front line.
 The damage it sustains while protecting us shows in changes such as fine lines and wrinkles, discoloration, and uneven textures.

 Pollutants damage our skin by breaking down collagen (which keeps skin strong and supple) and lipids (that regulate moisture).
 One study showed that pollution caused by traffic is associated with signs of premature aging.
 An increase of just 10 micrograms of nitrogen dioxide (NO2) per cubic metre increased age spots by 25 percent.
 For comparison, that’s equal to 4.9 parts per billion and the EPA National Standard for NO2 in air is 100 parts per billion.
 When it comes to NO2 pollution, even the smallest increase can have a major effect on our skin.

 Even if the gases within air are low enough to be considered safe, the dirt that comes from pollution is also harmful to our skin.
-Known as small particulate matter, tiny pieces of soot and debris can build up on the surface of our skin, leading to outbreaks and irritation.
+Known as small particulate matter, tiny pieces of soot and debris can build up on the surface of our skin, leading to breakouts and irritation.
 Sources of these pollutants include:

 - Vehicle exhausts